Payment systems

 Irina Tsymbaliuk

 The importance of using payment processing platforms for all types of businesses cannot be underestimated.
-Choosing the right service can boost user experience, ensure the security of transactions, and help businesses reach new markets.
+Choosing the right service can boost user experience, ensure the security and convenience of transactions, help businesses reach new markets, and achieve optimal customer satisfaction.

-Because of the widespread use of both services, it’s only natural that many individuals don’t know whether to choose Stripe or PayPal.
-In this article, we focus on the main differences between the two payment platforms, their fees, and their features.
+Because of the widespread use of both services, it’s only natural that many individuals struggle to choose PayPal vs. Stripe.
+In this article, we’ll focus on the main differences between the two payment platforms, their fees, and features.

 Stripe vs. PayPal: Features and Functionality